12 Jul Things You Should Know About Travel Insurance And Claims Benefits

 - Your destination(s) – Some insurers do not offer coverage for travel to high-risk countries.

-- Travel activities – Adventure travels, such as scuba-diving trips, tend to involve higher risks so optional add-ons may be necessary.
+- Travel activities – Adventure travels, such as scuba-diving trips, tend to involve higher risks so optional add-on riders may be necessary.

 The cheapest policy may not be of value to you if it does not cover your needs, and paying a little more can go a long way – especially for travellers doing extreme sports or travelling with expensive equipment.